 RPL fee: £495 + VAT

-There are reduced rates available for charities and for organisations wishing to enrol more than five employees.
-For more information on the costs please call 0121 712 1023 or email us here.
+If you wish to enrol on more than 5 people or for more information on the costs, please call 0121 712 1023 or email us here.

 *Please note that the early bird rate is not applicable to students paying by a student loan.